Aaron Kennedy: Political career

 Kennedy first ran for the New Brunswick Liberal Association in the riding of Quispamsis during the 2018 general election.
 He was defeated by Progressive Conservative leader Blaine Higgs, who became the premier of New Brunswick after the Progressive Conservatives formed government.

 On June 28, 2024, Kennedy was again nominated as the Liberal candidate in the Quispamsis riding for the 2024 general election, running against Higgs again as well as provincial New Democratic Party leader Alex White.
 Kennedy was endorsed by Quispamsis mayor Libby O'Hara, who had a previous track record of supporting and campaigning for Higgs, and was further endorsed by former Progressive Conservative cabinet minister Brenda Fowlie.
 Kennedy narrowly defeated Higgs by 193 votes, in what was considered by some as being an upset.
-On November 1, 2024, it was announced that he was placed on the cabinet as Minister of Local Government and Minister responsible for Service New Brunswick.
+On November 1, 2024, it was announced that the new premier Susan Holt had named him to cabinet as Minister of Local Government and Minister responsible for Service New Brunswick.